State Bank of India raises lending rates by 0.1%, EMIs to get costlier

 MCLR is the minimum lending rate below which a bank is not permitted to lend.
 It is calculated based on the duration of the time that a borrower has to repay the loan.

 The State Bank of India, which is the country’s largest lender, accounts for nearly one-fifth of all the loans in the country.
-Typically, other commercial banks follow the State Bank of India when it comes to raising lending rates.
+Typically, other commercial banks follow the State Bank of India when it comes to lending rates.

 The State Bank of India has revised its one-year MCLR by 10 basis points.
 The lending rate has gone up to 7.1% from 7%, PTI reported.